 After a while, the smooth surface on a whiteboard can start to break down, making markers harder to erase.
 Mom Deals notes that WD-40 works like a charm to clean your board and add a slick new surface.
 MakerJosh even ran a whole series of tests to prove it’s the best!

 22. Clean dry-erase marker off the wall with alcohol

 Accidents happen!
 Fortunately, Kenarry notes that you can clean dry-erase marker off a painted wall by rubbing gently with rubbing alcohol.
 (Test in an inconspicuous place first to make sure it’s safe on your wall.)

 Dried-out markers are inevitable.
 Sometimes, though, you can rescue them using this method from Preschool Inspirations.
 Run the tip under a very slow stream of water to re-wet it.
 Then wrap the tip in plastic wrap, add the lid, and let sit overnight.
 Test the marker to see if it worked.

 Need new ways to corral your dry-erase markers, erasers, and other supplies?
 These whiteboard hacks are here to help.

 Suction cups stick perfectly to clean whiteboards.
 Hang a shower caddy like @learninginwonderland and use it to store markers, erasers, and more.

-Good dry erase markers are worth their weight in gold.
-Protect your teacher markers by labeling them with bright tape and your name, like @mrsroordasroom.
+Good dry-erase markers are worth their weight in gold.
+Protect your teacher markers by labeling them with bright tape and your name, like @mrsroordasroom does.

 Whoever made sure that whiteboards worked with magnets was an absolute genius.
 Take a cue from Rachael Burnett and use magnetic spice racks and mini curtain rods to organize and add space to your board.